 Things changed quickly in Cali.
 He got a call to do a book cover in Los Angeles, which led to a tour, and soon Martinez was painting for High Times' Cannabis Cup.
 Soon he was painting murals in Boston, Baltimore, all over the east coast.
 The lucrative commissions began to roll in.
 He returned to Tucson and worked.
 Now he splits time between Minnesota (where his girlfriend Brandi Kole lives) and Tucson where Ezekiel lives with mom.

 He's in constant travel mode, commission to commission.
 We talk Tucson arts and the little money available.
 City boosters say otherwise, but, in short, Tucson is busted.
 Martinez says he can't earn enough coin here, not like he can in other places.

 He adds, "But I can paint the city.
 And the world."

 * * * *

-It's the first Sunday evening in March and I stroll past Martinez's finished 20' by 40' mural on Stone Avenue, and ideas pop out unexpectedly, images I'd missed too.
-It demands attention.
+On the first Sunday evening in March I stroll past Martinez's finished 20' by 40' mural on Stone Avenue.
+Ideas pop, images I'd missed too.
+The thing demands attention.
 A purposefully leaning saguaro of gentle jade calms.
-Shades of pink and cerise blend into tips of desert flowers and melancholy rises.
+Shades of pink and red blend into tips of desert flowers, makes melancholy rise.
 A green skull tall as a five-year-old with purple shadowed eyes reminds me of Martinez' ideas of the circle of humanity and how his Tucson family lineage traces back to the 19th-century people of Fort Lowell.
 I think of these things now that I see them, even though I stared long and hard at this mural as Martinez was creating it — him moving with that kind of quickness that only inspiration can dictate.